haileys/BBsharp/Getting Started.md

 Getting started
 ===============

-BBsharp was designed from the ground up to provide a simple library for converting BBCode to HTML, while also providing powerful tools to parse and mutate a DOM representation of a BBCode document.
+bbsharp was designed from the ground up to provide a simple library for converting BBCode to HTML, while also providing powerful tools to parse and mutate a DOM representation of a BBCode document.

 It's totally up to you whether you decide to use the more advanced features, or just stay with the simple 'BBCode In, HTML Out' subset of the API.